FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/7_k8sappendix.md

 7. **Deletion**
 The Pod's entry remains in the system for a period after termination, allowing you to inspect its status posthumously.
 Eventually, Kubernetes cleans it up automatically.

-Through these stages, Kubernetes manages the application's lifecycle, ensuring that the desired state specified by the deployment configurations is maintained.
+Through these stages, Kubernetes manages the application's lifecycle, ensuring that the desired state specified by the Deployment configurations is maintained.
 Monitoring the Pod's lifecycle helps in managing and troubleshooting applications running on Kubernetes.

-we can use `kubectl get pod -l app=kubernetes-bootcamp` and `kuectl describe pod -l app=kubernetes-bootcamp` to check the detail state for a POD.
+we can use `kubectl get pod -l app=kubernetes-bootcamp` and `kuectl describe pod -l app=kubernetes-bootcamp` to check the detail state for a Pod.

-### Useful Command for POD
+### Useful Command for Pod

-You can try a few useful command for operating a pod
+You can try a few useful command for operating a Pod

-- get the pod name only
+- get the Pod name only

-To retrieve just the name(s) of the pod(s) with a specific label (app=kubernetes-bootcamp), use the following command:
+To retrieve just the name(s) of the Pod(s) with a specific label (app=kubernetes-bootcamp), use the following command:

 ```bash
 kubectl get pods -l app=kubernetes-bootcamp -o=jsonpath='{.items[*].metadata.name}'
 ```

-- shell into the POD
+- shell into the Pod
-To access the shell of the default container in a pod labeled with app=kubernetes-bootcamp, first capture the pod name in a variable, then use kubectl exec:
+To access the shell of the default container in a Pod labeled with app=kubernetes-bootcamp, first capture the Pod name in a variable, then use kubectl exec:

 ```bash
 PODNAME=$(kubectl get pods -l app=kubernetes-bootcamp -o=jsonpath='{.items[*].metadata.name}')
 kubectl exec -it po/$PODNAME -- bash
 ```
-Note: This command assumes that your selection returns a single pod name or you are only interested in the first pod.
-Use exit to leave the container shell. some of container in POD does not have `bash` or `sh` , then you will not able to shell into the container in that POD.
+Note: This command assumes that your selection returns a single Pod name or you are only interested in the first Pod.
+Use exit to leave the container shell. some of container in Pod does not have `bash` or `sh` , then you will not able to shell into the container in that Pod.

-you will be drop into POD's default container shell, use `exit` to exit the container.
+you will be drop into Pod's default container shell, use `exit` to exit the container.

-- check log for a pod
+- check log for a Pod
 To view the logs from the container in real-time:

 ```bash